Sofia National Ballet dances Swan Lake

 Later, while hunting, Siegfried finds himself beside a lake where he sees a swan transform into a beautiful woman – Odette, Queen of the Swans.
 Evil sorcerer Baron Von Rothbart has cast a spell on her and her friends – they may only return to human form between midnight and dawn.
 The spell will be broken if a man falls in love with Odette, pledges his heart to her and agrees to marriage.
 Siegfried is captivated by her and, declaring his love, promises to remain faithful.
 Odette warns that if he breaks his vow of love, she will remain a swan forever.

 The fluttering arms of coordinated swans, moving simultaneously through sweeping port de bras movements (literally: “the carriage/positioning of the arms”), is what makes Swan Lake such a spectacle.
 Sofia National Ballet’s corps de ballet moved together as a flock of swans, while the perfectly drilled Cygnets delighted the audience.

-In the Cygnets’ dance of the little swans, four of the smallest dancers perform exactly the same steps together, travelling sideways across the stage, keeping their hands linked until the final note.
+In the Cygnets’ ‘Dance of the Little Swans’, four of the smallest dancers perform exactly the same steps together, travelling sideways across the stage, keeping their hands linked until the final note.
 The choreography imitates the way baby swans huddle together for protection.
 Releasing their linked hands, the dancers make a valiant attempt to fly – only to end up on the floor.
-It is very obvious if any individual in the quartet puts a satin-clad foot wrong but last night’s Cygnets remained perfectly synchronised.
+It’s very obvious if any individual in the quartet puts a satin-clad foot wrong but last night’s Cygnets remained perfectly synchronised.